What Entrepreneurs Teach Us

 Entrepreneurs see opportunities where others see barriers.
 They can help us understand the barriers so we can overcome them.

 Entrepreneurial journeys also show us pathways out of poverty and even displacement.
-Peruvian entrepreneur Aquilino Flores is an example still used by economists in his country.
-Flores started out selling t-shirts at car washes, eventually growing his business into Peru’s leading textile and garment exporter Topy Top.
-In more recent examples, CIPE and other organizations are helping to support entrepreneurship within unexpected places, such as the LIFE (Livelihoods Through Food Entrepreneurship) consortium in Turkey, which created an incubator restaurant program for Syrian refugees and other displaced persons.
+Peruvian entrepreneur Aquilino Flores’ story, told by former CIPE partner Daniel Córdova, exemplifies this.1 Flores started out selling t-shirts at car washes, eventually growing his business into Peru’s leading textile and garment exporter Topy Top.
+In more recent examples, CIPE is supporting entrepreneurship within unexpected places, such as the LIFE (Livelihoods Through Food Entrepreneurship) consortium in Turkey, which created an incubator restaurant program for Syrian refugees and other displaced persons.
 A different program in the Sahel is now helping 100 young people learn to start and grow new businesses, most of which are aimed at addressing the region’s food insecurity issues brought on by conflict and supply chain problems.

 What Do Entrepreneurs Need?

-Governments worldwide have come a long way in developing policies that facilitate entrepreneurship, yet decision makers still frequently overlook the viewpoints of actual entrepreneurs and the private sector.
+Governments worldwide have come a long way in developing policies that facilitate entrepreneurship, yet decision makers still frequently overlook the viewpoints of actual entrepreneurs.
 Well-intentioned policies often overlook key needs that will help new and existing businesses be successful and thrive.
-Among the top issues: extremely complicated and lengthy registration processes, high administrative costs, lack of digital skills, and other barriers to access.
+And when entrepreneurs get left out of a range of policy conversations, unintended consequences result.

 It is helpful to remember that entrepreneurs represent different constituencies and their distinct requirements.

 Nepal’s experience during the COVID-19 pandemic was one of many during the time that showed what can happen when business communities are not involved in policymaking.
-Lockdowns hastily implemented to prevent the spread of disease did not account for increased public reliance on online food ordering and delivery services, potential areas for innovation or expansion.
-CIPE partner Bikalpa built connections between policymakers and young entrepreneurs that helped address key issues for the essential businesses and resulting startups.
+Lockdowns hastily implemented to prevent the spread of disease did not account for increased public reliance on online food ordering and delivery services, which were not classified as essential services.
+On a positive note, CIPE partner Bikalpa built connections between policymakers and young entrepreneurs that helped address key issues for start-ups and small businesses.
 Ultimately, incorporation time for companies was reduced from 30 to 15 days.
 And motorbike license processing times, previously a year or more, were reduced to less than a month.
 This expanded delivery capabilities.

 It is helpful to remember that entrepreneurs represent different constituencies and their distinct requirements.
 CIPE works with women’s chambers of commerce and associations in numerous countries to craft business agendas and advance policy solutions that might not normally be considered part of other competitiveness agendas.
 Partners have pushed through a multitude of measures to help more women join their local economies, from curfew adjustments to property ownership.
 Other accomplishments include putting more women loan officers in Bangladesh to facilitate access to finance, creating collateral registries in Nigeria, and legal measures in Moldova to enable alternative childcare services.